jorgeabud/homework1/README.md

 The intended customer for the company is anyone that wants to invest their money for retirment, college fund, or just wants to diversify their portofolio.
 But do not have the time to manage their portfolio daily lack the expertise, or just want to simplify the process without having to pay high management fees.
 However, one disadvantage that Wealthfront when compared to other companies that provide the same services is that they do not offer fractional shares of ETSs, which prevents the company from investing you entire deposit.
 It also maintains a cash balance equal to the fees you’re projected to owe over the next year, so accounts are likely to experience a small level of cash drag.

-Machine Learning Wealthfront offers daily tax-loss harvesting on all taxable accounts.
+Machine Learning allows Wealthfront to offer daily tax-loss harvesting on all taxable accounts.
 New clients who transfer in assets may benefit from its Tax-Minimized Brokerage Account Transfer service.
 That service incorporates existing investments into the Wealthfront portfolio where possible and holds transferred securities that can’t be incorporated until capital gains become long-term.
 Wealthfront will benefit anyone who wants frequent tax-loss harvesting.
 Wealthfront’s daily tax-loss harvesting offering is much more frequent than other robos on the market.

 Wealthfront launched an exciting new service called Autopilot that automates a client's savings plan so they no longer need to manually monitor accounts and move money around.
 This is a huge milestone toward Wealthfront's ultimate goal of delivering a nextgen banking service that fully automates their clients' finances, or what they refer to as Self-Driving Money.